Writing Well Retreat

 Progress on Stagnant Goals

-Finally you can make progress on that manuscript that has been "in progress" for the last few months and that grant that always gets pushed to next month's to-do list.
+Finally you can move forward on that manuscript that has been "in progress" for the last few months and that grant that always gets pushed to next month's to-do list.
 The retreat empowers you to break free from the stagnation and disappointment of unmet goals, providing the conditions and motivation needed to make substantial progress on your writing projects.

 Career Advancement